 Meteonorm is a unique combination of reliable data sources and sophisticated calculation tools.
 It provides access to typical years and historical time series.

-Meteonorm 7.3 allows access to historical time series of irradiation and temperature.
+Meteonorm 8 allows access to historical time series of irradiation, temperature, humidity, precipitation and wind.
 The new archive contains hourly data since 2010 and is constantly updated.
 You can download these time series directly from the Meteonorm software.

 Meteonorm generates accurate and representative typical years for any place on earth.
 You can choose from more than 30 different weather parameters.

 The database consists of more than 8 000 weather stations, five geostationary satellites and a globally calibrated aerosol climatology.
 On this basis, sophisticated interpolation models, based on more than 30 years of experience, provide results with high accuracy worldwide.

 You can import of any third party data, be it from satellites or from measurement stations and still profit from all tools inside Meteonorm.

 The intuitive desktop software lets you to easily manage your sites and retrieve the required results in a convenient and fast way.
 More than 30 different output formats offer maximum flexibility.

 Meteonorm includes two of the best minute models on the market for reliable simulations of large PV plants or energy management & battery systems.
 It can model urban heat effects to support the development of green cities.
 It contains algorithms to calculate extreme years, for example to test design limits.
 You can even simulate Climate Change using IPCC scenarios.

 The first version of Meteonorm was published as paperback handbook in 1985.
 Ten years later, Meteotest transferred the handbook to a desktop software.
 In 1998, the coverage of the climate data was extended from Switzerland to the whole world.
 The global breakthrough was reached with version 6 – back in 2007.